vishalmanchanda/yv-app/src/assets/docs/getting-started/introduction.md

 ## Getting Started

-To get started with the Shell Application, follow these steps:
+To get started with the Application, follow these steps:

 1. [Install the application](installation)
 2. [Understand the architecture](architecture-overview)